-Whilst some airlines like British Airways have previously required applicants to hold at least 2 A-Levels with grades A-C, this has been replaced with a minimum UCAS point requirement to ensure qualifications such as BTECs, apprenticeships, and international qualifications are considered.
+Whilst some legacy airlines have previously required applicants to hold at least 2 A-Levels with grades A-C, this has been replaced with a minimum UCAS point requirement to ensure qualifications such as BTECs, apprenticeships, and international qualifications are considered.

-easyJet requires their pilot applicants to hold 5 GCSEs grades A-C, whilst Ryanair does not require you to have any academic qualifications to apply as a pilot.
+easyJet requires that their pilot applicants to hold 5 GCSEs grades A-C, whilst others do not require you to have any academic qualifications to apply as a pilot.
 The Aer Lingus Future Pilot Program required applicants to have passed their Leaving Certificate in 6 or more subjects, and have at least 2 higher level subjects with a minimum of H5 grades in the Leaving Certificate.

 In the United States and some Asian countries, it is typical that major airlines require you to hold a university degree level qualification (often consisting of 4 or more years of study) as a minimum requirement.

 What level of education is flight training equivalent to?

 The difficulty of the theoretical ATPL training is probably the equivalent of somewhere between GCSE and A-Level standard.
 Many people don’t find the ATPL theory syllabus to be particularly difficult, but do find the amount of information that you are required to process and retain, to be overwhelming at times.